 sudo pacman -U --asdeps evesetup-1501045-0-x86_64.pkg.tar.xz

 The distribution independed installer need some more steps.
 You should have a decent system to run EVE Online which means, it should be based on 64bit architecture with enabled 32bit support and graphic drivers for both architectures installed and in case, you want to use DXVK, vulkan support for both architectures.
 Furthermore you should install wine version 3.5 or newer with your package manager.
 I prefer a developer version of wine from WineHQ, but if your distribution offers a actual version from wine or wine-development it should be ok.
 If you want to use DXVK then you need wine version 3.10 or higher, the developer from DXVK recommends this.
-The openssl libraries should be per default installed, if not, please install it.
+The openssl libraries version 1.0.x should be per default installed, if not, please install it.
 Optional, but highly recommended install winetricks, it makes many things with wine easier.
 Download the installer snapshot and extract the archive or clone the repository, then open a terminal at the download location and execute following commands:

 if your system dont have sudo try